keshav39/SkillVertexMajor/README.md

 # SkillVertexMajorProject

-Major Project for skillvertex Internship.
+Major Project for Internship from SkillVertex.

 Website for a super market with different categories and sorting inside those categories by price and brand name.
 Adding multiple entries of the same product into the cart.